 How to Become a Nurse Practitioner Without a Nursing Degree

 Although some schools might label these programs differently, the concept is the same.
 Many colleges and universities have started to offer programs for those who have obtained a bachelor's degree in another field of study but want to become a nurse practitioner.

-Since some schools use “Accelerated” and “Direct Entry” interchangeably, you'll need to do some research to make sure you are entering the correct program.
-An “Accelerated” nursing program could assume you already have an RN license whereas a Direct Entry program may not.
+Since some schools use “Accelerated” and “Direct Entry” interchangeably to describe a bridge program, you'll need to do some research to make sure you are entering the correct program.
+An Accelerated nursing program could assume you already have an RN license whereas a Direct Entry program may not.

 These learning institutions generally offer a pathway that allows students to obtain their BSN, typically in three semesters, then pursue an MSN, which generally takes another three semesters.
 This allows students who have a bachelor's degree in a field other than nursing, to become an NP in only two years when attending on a full-time basis.

-What are the Requirements for Acceptance Into an NP Bridge Program?
+What are the Requirements for Acceptance Into a Nurse Practitioner Bridge Program?

-In order to be accepted to nurse practitioner bridge programs, students must already be a licensed practicing nurse (LPN).
+In order to be accepted into a nurse practitioner bridge program, you must already be a licensed practicing nurse.
 The schooling required to become an LPN takes about 18 months.

 Once certified, an LPN works under the supervision of a registered nurse (RN).
 It's a task-focused job that deals more with skills and attending to immediate patient necessities than long-term care or medical treatment.

 Direct Entry Nurse Practitioner Admissions Requirements